kramos966/beam-trainer/README.md

 # Output data

-The resulting pairs are saved as `*.npz` files inside a folder named `trainint_set` inside the working directory of the script.
-The data is saved with the keys `intensity` and `phase`.
+The resulting pairs are saved as `*.npz` files inside a user selected folder.
+The file dialog asks for a folder name, which **need not exist**.
+At the same time, a JSON file containing the values used to generate the set is saved inside the directory, with the key `conf_yyyymmddhhmm.json`.
+The data is saved with the keys
+`intensity` and `phase`.
 To access the generated data, the function `load` from `numpy` must be used, which returns a dictionary with the keys defined earlier.
 To retrieve the data, an example script